There is no denying that the legal profession has been through an unprecedented period of change.

 - Structuring a process improvement program

 - DMAIC – The framework for Lean Sigma in law firms

 - Creating culture of continuous Improvement

-This report provides you with the tools and best practices needed to reap the benefits and face the challenges of implementing Lean and Six Sigma strategies in your firm.
+This book provides you with the tools and best practices needed to reap the benefits and face the challenges of implementing Lean and Six Sigma strategies in your firm.

 Chapter 1: An introduction to Lean and Six Sigma

 Chapter 4: Systematic approaches

 Chapter 5: Opportunistic approaches to employing Lean Six Sigma

 Chapter 6: Closest to the pin and efficiency – Thriving when legal procurement is in the mix